mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 when most or all of the ports are activated at the same time.
 So it's not entirely accurate to say that the per-port flasher limit is a simple 800mA (after the safety margin).
 So why did we say 800mA?
-Because we can't give you a simple, single number for this aggregate limit, the way we can with the hard per-port limit.
+Because we can't give you a simple, single number for the aggregate limit, the way we can with the hard per-port limit.
 The aggregate limit is a limit on total power dissipation, and it's a function of several variables that depend upon how you're using the chip in real